LinkedIn Tip: Use the ‘@’ sign if you want to create profile links in LinkedIn shares

-After I typed the ‘@’, LinkedIn searched my connections and its network and provide me with a connection list of names and companies that have a name matching Dan Burger.
-When I clicked on Dan’s name in that list, LI put a link into my share pointing to Dan’s LinkedIn user profile.
-Dan’s name was then highlighted as a link in my share and it looked like this.
+After I typed in ‘@Dawn May’, LinkedIn searched my connections and its network and provided me with a list of names and companies that have a matching name.
+When I clicked on Dawn’s name in that list, LI put a link into my share pointing to Dawn’s LinkedIn user profile.
+Dawn’s name became a link in my share and it looked like this.

-Anyone who clicks on Dan’s name in my share will get information on his profile and an option to view his profile (which I recommend, Dan’s a great guy).
+Anyone who clicks on Dawn’s name in my share will get information on her profile and an option to view her profile (which I recommend, Dawn’s a great source of IBM i information).